 AC Fault Risk is also a Concern when Mitigating Steady-State Induced AC

 Induced AC current is a growing concern for pipeline operators.
-Whether the concern is for personnel safety or due to the risk of AC corrosion, mitigating induced AC is a topic that corrosion technicians should be familiar with.
+Whether the concern is for personnel safety or due to the risk of AC corrosion, mitigating induced AC is a topic with which corrosion technicians should be familiar.

 Induced AC is caused when pipelines are located in close proximity to overhead power lines.
 A magnetic field surrounds the current flow of the overhead power lines, which induces a current and voltage on the pipe.
-A variety of factors contribute to the level of induction (high or low) on a pipe – for example: soil resistivity, the quality of the coatings found on the pipeline, distances from the power line conductors, load current, and others.
+A variety of factors contribute to the degree of induction on a pipe – for example: soil resistivity, the quality of the coatings found on the pipeline, distances from the power line conductors, load current, and others.

-To address AC fault concerns, Dairyland decouplers carry a fault current rating that should be sized appropriately for each application.
-Users should take into account the available fault current exposure their structure might see during an event.
+To address AC fault concerns, Dairyland decouplers carry a range of fault current ratings that should be selected appropriately for each application.
+Users should consider the available fault current exposure their structure might see during an event.
 This value usually comes from a modeling study by a consultant, but in some cases can be estimated.
 Dairyland engineers can assist with product selection, however it is common that a 5kA or 10kA unit would be sufficient for most AC mitigation applications.